Yunhan-Zheng/codingBlog/_posts/2017-03-25-memory-efficiency.md

 }
 </pre></p>

-some attributes of an object can be moved out of the constructor.
+some attributes of an object can be moved out of the constructor which in this case is the *photo* property.
 They will be created if a user asks for it.
 <pre>
 //...